 Anyone experiencing symptoms mentioned in this article should visit a doctor for a diagnosis and treatment recommendation.
 The information given below is for general interest only.

 Iron Deficiency Anemia

 The most common form of anemia is known as iron deficiency anemia.
-In this disorder there isn't enough iron available for making new hemoglobin, so the red blood cell count or the amount of hemoglobin in the blood is lower than normal.
+In this disorder, there isn't enough iron available for making new hemoglobin.
+The red blood cell count or the amount of hemoglobin in the blood is therefore lower than normal.